Wildfire Insurance: Coverage, Costs & Getting Insured in Fire-Prone Areas

 • Climate-driven frequency, as wildfires burn hotter, faster, and in places previously considered safe

-To address the crisis, California maintains a mandatory one-year moratorium on cancellations and non-renewals for ZIP codes affected by any declared wildfire emergency.
-This was expanded on January 1, 2026 through the Business Insurance Protection Act (SB 547) to also cover commercial buildings, HOAs, condos, affordable housing, and nonprofits.
-New moratoria were also triggered by the September 2025 TCU Lightning Complex fires and the December 2025 Gifford and Pack fires.
+Between 2020 and 2026, California homeowners insurance premiums surged sharply, with homes in the highest-risk wildfire zones (FRS 4 and FRS 5) seeing the fastest rate hikes in the state.
+To address the crisis, California maintains a mandatory one-year moratorium on cancellations and non-renewals for ZIP codes affected by any declared wildfire emergency, which was expanded on January 1, 2026 through the Business Insurance Protection Act (SB 547) to also cover commercial buildings, HOAs, condos, affordable housing, and nonprofits.
 Learn more about the ongoing California home insurance crisis and what to do when your insurer leaves your state.

 The bigger picture: climate change is reshaping home insurance costs across the entire country, and wildfire zones are at the epicenter of that shift.